 The State of Nevada defines driving under the influence as

 - The state of driving a vehicle while intoxicated with alcohol or drugs;

 - The state of driving a vehicle when the driver’s blood alcohol content(BAC) is at 0.08 or higher; or

 - The state of driving a vehicle even when the driver has taken an amount that surpasses the legal amount of prescription and narcotic drugs

-Drivers can still be charged with a DUI even if they were driving within speed limits and following road safety rules.
+Drivers can still be charged with a DUI in Las Vegas even if they were driving within speed limits and following road safety rules.
 It is, after all, illegal to drive any motor vehicle while their blood alcohol/drug content is beyond prescribed limits.
 Once arrested, offending drivers can post bail amounting $5,000.